 I have always loved the Valley, full of people from all walks of life, every demographic represented.
 This is what I imagine the diversity of heaven looking like—all of God’s people.
 In our programs now, many of our guests are immigrants and refugees with stories like mine.
 I choose to believe that this is not by chance.

 Together with our leadership team, our precious partners, and tireless staff, we will continue to see restoration, freedom, and transformation in those who are experiencing hardships and loss to the point of losing hope.
 I believe that the “practical” affects the “spiritual” and that meeting a need can be a step toward having the next generation experience the fullness of joy.
-May every family that comes through the doors of the San Fernando Valley Rescue Mission be the catalyst for the next generation that lives free from addiction and homelessness.
+May every family that comes through the doors of the Rescue Mission Alliance San Fernando Valley be the catalyst for the next generation that lives free from addiction and homelessness.

 Thank you for your continued support in our mission to change lives for good!
 I leave you with this scripture that has greatly impacted my mindset: